 For a lady to paint her face with makeup was full of controversy.
 Was it healthy to block her pores?
-What is she hiding?
-Can she be trusted?
-Why is she not accepting age with grace?
-The ideal Victorian beauty was a pale face, rosy cheeks, and big dark eyes.
+What was she hiding?
+Could she be trusted?
+Why was she not accepting age with grace?
+The ideal Victorian beauty was one of a pale face, rosy cheeks, and big dark eyes.
 Pimples, freckles, and blemishes were unsightly.
 The first cosmetics were made by apothecaries and pharmacists to cure these problems of the skin.
-Eventually, national brands emerged creating low-cost face creams advertised at young girls.
-Too costly for the very poor, lower and middle-class girls could afford an occasional lotion.
-Directions for homemade creams and waters were a frequent addition to ladies magazines.
+Eventually, national brands emerged, creating low-cost face creams advertised at young girls.
+Too costly for the very poor, lower- and middle-class girls could afford an occasional lotion.
+Directions for homemade creams and waters were a frequent addition to ladies’ magazines.

 Some of these ingredients were rose, almond, elderflower, sugar, lavender, oatmeal, and lemons.
 Flowers were soaked in water and made into a nice face wash.
 Sugar scrubs cleaned the skin and opened pores.

 Face powder alone was prone to falling off the skin quickly.
 Applying a cream first held the powder on longer.
-This is the modern equivalent of applying foundation or concealer.
-However, It did not provide as much coverage as modern powders do.
-At best it reduced the pinkest undertones and shine from oily skin.
+This was the Victorian equivalent of applying foundation or concealer.
+However, it did not provide as much coverage as modern powders do.
+At best, it reduced the pinkest undertones and shine from oily skin.

-Eyeshadow was not widely used until the late teens however eyebrows and eyelashes were something that could be improved.
+Eyeshadow was not widely used until the late teens, however eyebrows and eyelashes were something that could be improved.
 Being born with fair hair was considered a birth defect.
 Darkening facial hair was necessary for many women to be attractive.
-To darken facial hair, charcoal, elderberry juice, Indian ink and burnt clove paste were applied using fingers and wiping away access.
-Some of it could also be applied to the eyelid making it the first attempt at eyeliner.
+To darken facial hair, charcoal, elderberry juice, Indian ink, and burnt clove paste were applied using fingers before wiping away any excess.
+Some of it could also be applied to the eyelid, making it the first attempt at eyeliner.
 Alternatively, a light smear of castor oil over the lid attracted light to the eyes without adding color.

 Lipstick & Rouge

 The most controversial and obvious “paint” a woman could use was a lip color.
-Made of ground beetles or plants and mixed with animal fat, coco butter and wax it was applied to the fingers and rubbed onto lips and cheeks.
-Beetroot was also a natural coloring aid for cheeks.
-Another more subtle rouge technique was to mix water and color and soak a piece of gauze in it, let it dry and then dust the face with the colored gauze.
+Made of ground beetles or plants and mixed with animal fat, cocoa butter, or wax, it was applied to the fingers and rubbed onto lips and cheeks.
+Beet root was also a natural coloring aid for cheeks.
+Another more subtle rouge technique was to mix water and color and soak a piece of gauze in it, let it dry, and then dust the face with the colored gauze.
 The result was a pinkish-red lip and cheek which contrasted against very pale skin.

-For those not bold enough for a colored lip a dab of face cream or beezwax was sufficient to add a little shine.
+For those not bold enough for a colored lip, a dab of face cream or beeswax was sufficient to add a little shine.

 How to Apply Victorian Makeup

-- Dust white powder or one shade lighter than your complexion on face and neck
+- Dust white powder or one shade lighter than your complexion onto face and neck.

-- Apply cake mascara using your finders (This is is hard to do.
-Use brush mascara is you need too).
+- Apply cake mascara using your fingers.
+(This is is hard to do.
+Use brush mascara if you need to.)

 Victorian Beauty Tools

-A ladies dressing table or vanity was a beautiful collection of beauty products from combs for her hair, bottles of perfume and small canisters of makeup.
+A lady’s dressing table or vanity was a beautiful collection of beauty products including combs for her hair, bottles of perfume, and small canisters of makeup.
 Those women who were secretive about their use of cosmetics re-used old prescription bottles and filled them with lotions and creams.
 Some went as far as to buy toilet boxes or medicine chests with hidden compartments.

-A ladies vanity was complete with a few boxes to hold her beauty products.
-A jewelry box held her necklaces, brooches, rings, earrings and hat pins.
-A glove box held 2 or three pairs of gloves although this was often tucked into a dresser instead of left out on the vanity.
+A lady’s vanity was complete with a few boxes to hold her beauty products.
+A jewelry box held her necklaces, brooches, rings, earrings, and hat pins.
+A glove box held two or three pairs of gloves, although this was often tucked into a dresser instead of left out on the vanity.
 An odor case held one to three small bottles of perfume.
 A toil case held brushes, combs, and hand mirror with small compartments for “other items.”
 A manicure box held all the tools to make hands and nails pretty.
 Each box was lined in satin or velvet, with etched silver trim around a fine wood grain case.
 They were as beautiful inside as they were outside.

-Dressing with Victorian Trading co. collection of combs, mirror, makeup brushes, bottles, and jars will help you feel like a Victorian lady at home.
+Dressing with your Victorian Trading Co. collection of combs, mirrors, makeup brushes, bottles, and jars will help you feel like a Victorian lady at home.
 Add to it some homemade or reproduction Victorian cosmetics for the ultimate beauty routine.